Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Introduction

 \section{Introduction}

 The European Space Agency (ESA) launched and operated the LISA Pathfinder (LPF) mission \cite{PhysRevLett.120.061101,armano:subfemtog} between December 2015 and July 2017.
-The scientific goal of LPF was to demonstrate that parasitic forces on a test mass (TM), to be used as a geodesic reference in the future LISA gravitational wave observatory \cite{Amaro-Seoane2017}, may be suppressed below the required level.
+The scientific goal of LPF was to demonstrate that parasitic forces on a test mass, to be used as a geodesic reference in the future LISA gravitational wave observatory \cite{Amaro-Seoane2017}, may be suppressed below the required level.

-To that aim, the mission carried a miniature version of one of the LISA interferometric arms, that is, two kilogram-size free-orbiting TMs, separated by a few tens of centimeters, and an interferometric readout measuring their relative acceleration along the line joining their respective centers of mass.
+To that aim, the mission carried a miniature version of one of the LISA interferometric arms, that is, two kilogram-size free-orbiting test masses, separated by a few tens of centimeters, and an interferometric readout measuring their relative acceleration along the line joining their respective centers of mass.

 The mission surpassed its goals and found that the acceleration due to parasitic forces had a power spectral density (PSD) better than LISA requirements across the entire observational frequency band $[\SI{20}{\micro\hertz},\SI{1}{\hertz}]$ \cite{PhysRevLett.120.061101}.